GrzTer/GregoryPublicPage/content/Algorithms/Index.md

 Definition of "ALGORITHM":
  - Finite sequence of rules, which applies on finite number of data, which allows to solve similar to themselves classes of problems.
- - A set of rules characteristic of certain
+ - A set of rules characteristic of certain computations or computer operations.

+---